 The National Institute on Deafness and Other Communication Disorders reports approximately 28 million Americans have lost some or all of their hearing, including 17 in 1,000 children under age 18.
 Noise exposure is increasingly common in the age of iPods and other personal music players.
 Overexposure to noise can cause both temporary and permanent hearing loss.
+Learn more about noise-induced hearing loss in children.

 Loudness of common sounds: